Keerthanaragut/assignment-2-Ragut/README.md

 | 3 | Tiger Roll | Haiku | $1 |
 | 4 | Dragon Chicken | Haiku | $6 |

+---
+## The Good Quotes
+> If you're always trying to be normal you will never know how amazing you can be. - *Maya ANGELOU*

+>You have to take risks.
+We will only understand the miracle of life fully when we allow the unexpected to happen. - *PAULO COELHO*